DJIBOUTI

 Day 3 Thur Jan 12

-First we are up at 05:30 to walk out to the chimneys for sunrise.
-There are no clouds and sunrise nit vert spectacular.
+First, we are up at 05:30 to walk out to the chimneys for sunrise.
+There are no clouds and the sunrise was spectacular.

-After breakfast we drove to Mount Michele, the largest chimney, 60m high and 90m inn diameter and park at a nearby chimney.
+After breakfast, we drove to Mount Michele, the largest chimney, 60m high and 90m in diameter and parked at a nearby chimney.
 It has a steaming hot water spring with a fumeral at its very top.
 Daniel does his usual blowing on the surface and waving a lit cigarette over the surface, both of which cause significant steam it be generated – magic (probably caused by cooler air).

-At the first village there is a noise from the left rear wheel.
+At the first village, there is a noise from the left rear wheel.
 The bottom leaf of the spring has unusually twisted out laterally.
 The driver tries to pound it back in but part of the frame prevents it.
-We are soon surrounded by 15 little kids, all barefoot and some with snotty noses and pussy eyes and who hold out there hands for bonbons.
+We are soon surrounded by 15 little kids, all barefoot and some with snotty noses and pussy eyes who hold out their hands for bonbons.
 We are unsuccessful and drive on hoping to see a mechanic in the next town.
-They are able to pound the spring back and try to find a way to prevent it from happening again.
+They can pound the spring back and try to find a way to prevent it from happening again.

 Aire naturelle protégée de Djalélo (05/01/2015).
 In the Arta region, 40 km from the capital.
 45 km².
 Home to Waller’s gazelle or “giraffe gazelle”, a species of antelope with long slender legs and a slender neck.
 Stands to eat acacia leaves, shoots, buds, fruits and flowers, but no grass.
 Also Beira antelope, the Soemmering gazelle, the Pelzeln gazelle and the Salt’s dik-dik.